5 Types of Open Ended Questions for Business Meeting

 • What is your budget for this service?

-• Who will decide with you on the offer?
+• Who will be deciding with you on the offer?

 4. Questions on expectations and goals